Flight Paths

 Arrivals

-3. The direction of aircraft landing at the HKIA primarily depends on the prevailing wind directions because, for safety and operational reasons, aircraft generally land into the wind.
-When westerly winds prevail at the airport (which is common in the summer and autumn seasons), aircraft often need to approach the HKIA from the northeast, overflying areas such as Tseung Kwan O, Sai Kung, Ma On Shan, Sha Tin, Kwai Chung, Tsing Yi, Tsuen Wan and Tuen Mun (Siu Lam / Tai Lam Chung).
-When easterly winds prevail at the airport (which is common in winter and spring seasons), aircraft often need to approach HKIA from the southwest over the water.
+3. The direction used for aircraft landings primarily depends on the prevailing wind directions at the HKIA because, for aviation safety and operational needs, aircraft generally land into the wind.
+In general, when easterly winds prevail at the airport (which is common in the winter season), aircraft are arranged to approach the HKIA from the southwest over the water.
+When westerly winds prevail at the airport (which is common in the summer season), aircraft are arranged to approach the HKIA from the northeast, overflying individual areas (including Sai Kung, Ma On Shan, Sha Tin, Kwai Chung, Tsing Yi, Tsuen Wan and Tuen Mun (Siu Lam / Tai Lam Chung) etc.).
+For the arrival flight paths to the HKIA, please refer to the diagram in Appendix (PDF: 561KB)

 Departures

-8. It should be noted that an aircraft in flight cannot follow a track precisely like a train running along a railway track.
-There are many factors that may affect the aircraft's flown track, such as the wind speed and direction relative to the aircraft's intended flight path, the performance characteristics of the aircraft, tolerances in navigational aids and different piloting skills and techniques, etc. In practice, the flown tracks may deviate to either side of the nominal center line shown in the map in Appendix B PDF (PDF: 1011KB).
+6. It should be noted that an aircraft in flight cannot follow a track precisely like a train running along a railway track.
+There are many factors that may affect the aircraft's flown track, such as the wind speed and direction relative to the aircraft's intended flight path, the performance characteristics of the aircraft, tolerances in navigational aids and different piloting skills and techniques, etc. In practice, the flown tracks may deviate to either side of the nominal center line shown in the map in Appendix (PDF: 561KB).
 Past studies have shown that the majority of aircraft follow the assigned routes within 1.5 km either side of the nominal center line.